Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery? community garden
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
+We didn't end up doing this part of the activity

-Has this kit prompted any new food related initiatives within your school? yes as stated above
+Has this kit prompted any new food related initiatives within your school?
+We got a bokashi bin

 Helpful Report

 What are three words that describe the activities in this kit?
-Engaging, fun, accessible
+Inspiring, provocative, community

 How effective was the resource in fostering critical thinking about food waste issues?